k-x-h/k-x-h.github.io/_pages/about.md

   - /about.html
 ---

 Data Analyst.
 Computer Science graduate student at Stevens Institute of Technology.
-Interests in applied Machine Learning/AI.